rhettchase/django-custom-user/README.md

 - Install dependencies (see above)
 - See the page in browser by running `python manage.py runserver`
 - Open the page via the local server address specified in the terminal

-##### Create Superuser

-- In separate terminal, create superuser with command `python manage.py createsuperuser`
-- Visit the `/admin` path and login with the superuser username and password you created

 #### How to use your library (where applicable)